Big Three (plus accessories)

 MicroSD card, etc. Standard issue.
 I ended up not ever taking the SD card out of my camera so these extras were of no use.

 Delorme InReach satellite tracker.
 I really love this thing.
 It was my most expensive and unnecessary luxury item, but I have zero regrets.
 Having AT&T cell service meant that I had very limited coverage on the trail, but with this thing I experienced no dead zones whatsoever.
 Having the ability to stay connected to family and friends, see my progress on a map, and check the weather as often as I liked were magnificent features.
 To save on the upfront cost, I went with the older Delorme model instead of the new Garmin InReach one and it worked out great.
 I wouldn’t have used any of the new features anyway, so it was perfect for me.
+Update: If I were in the market for a new device, I’d look hard at the Garmin InReach Mini.

 The Deuce trowel .
 This thing was awesome.
 It’s extremely sturdy yet exceptionally lightweight, which I loved.
 I’d be hard-pressed to recommend anything other than this.

 Med kit.
 Two of the most valuable items I had with me on my hike were in this kit: earplugs and ibuprofen.
-People snore everywhere (and birds are noisy too) so the earplugs were invaluable.
+People snore everywhere (and birds are noisy too) so the earplugs were crucial.
 Because of the issues I had with tailor’s bunions on my feet, I ended up taking more ibuprofen than I would have liked but I’m glad I had some packed away.
 I barely had any blisters, so the KT tape went mostly unused.

 Zpacks compact toothbrush, mini toothpaste with flosser and multivitamins.
 I didn’t care for the Zpacks toothbrush at all – the handle was flimsy and the bristles felt like horsehair.
 I swapped it out for a real toothbrush, full handle be damned, and never looked back.
 The toothpaste, floss, and multivitamins were nice and I used them throughout the hike with no issues.